 Non- resident’s guide to buying a property with Non Resident Mortgage in Dubai

-Many people attract towards purchasing a property in UAE maybe because of quality of life, tax-free income and more savings.
+Many people attracted to purchasing a property in UAE maybe because of quality of life, tax-free income and more savings.
 If you are a non -resident and decided to settle permanently in UAE it is best to own a home in here to escape from skyrocketing rental charges.

 What properties can Non-Residents Purchase in the UAE?